cvonholly/cycling_class_playlist_gen/README.md

 ## To Dev
-- Drag and drop functionality in table
+- ~~Drag and drop functionality in table~~ --done
+    - adapt total time table headers/integration
 - save selected playlists and songs (e.g. via `st.session_state`)
     - issues: certain objects are not saved while others are
-- add Text input for new playlist name
+- ~~add Text input for new playlist name~~  --done
 - export to google sheets or excel (should be easy with dataframe)